koii-network/docs/koii/faq/faq.md

 It should be the permission issue, try run it as **Administrator** and try again

+## Q: I have an issue of stuck my koiis in the stake box, they can neither take it back nor use them to run the task, What should I do?

 ## Tutorial for Finnie Wallet

 **Setting Up Finnie Wallet**